kevkev55/readthinkdo/content/_index.md

 ---
-title: My Site
+title: ReadThinkDo.
 toc: false
 ---

-This is the landing page.
+Learning from the best minds of our times.

 ## Explore